espruino/BangleApps/apps/invader/README.md

 # App Name

-Invader, I'm creating this demo to learn JavaScript with the Bangle.js 2
+Invader - I'm creating this demo to learn JavaScript with the Bangle.js 2

 ## Usage